fbpx

 The fingers grip around the package and adapt to the shape, so even if the package is not exactly prolonged but has a rather round shape, a safe pick can be performed.

 Moving forward to bin picking or single product applications like tray packing developed by APEX motion for bakeries, a big gripper might be a little problematic.
-Not only is an 8-finger gripper more expensive in acquisition and maintenance because fingers must be changed out every 10 million cycles, but also in the size.
+Not only is an 8-finger gripper more expensive in acquisition and maintenance because fingers must be changed, but also in the size.

 Small companies